AT-Publishing/website/_posts/2016-03-30-money-tokens.md

 ---
 layout: blog
 title: "Value of Altcoins: Money and Tokens"
-description: "Altcoins can be very roughly divided into two categories: Altcoins that are meant for payments or remittance, and altcoins that are tokens.
-That determines their value - but it's not so simple."
+description: "Altcoin value: Some altcoins are meant for payments and remittance, some altcoins are network tokens."
 categories:
 - "trading"
 - "dash"